 Figure 2: Trajectories in FCD (after (McWhirter et al., 2019)).
-The possible trajectories of neurodegenerative diseases have been simplified into one black line.
-Several potential trajectories of FCD are illustrated in red, highlighting that some patients have considerable persisting symptoms and impairment even after serial testing, whereas others return to baseline functioning.
+This illustrates the wide spectrum of potential trajectories within FCD, highlighting that some patients have considerable persisting symptoms and impairment even after serial testing, whereas others return to baseline functioning.
+The causes of these divergent trajectories may be explicable via comorbidities or external factors, but often no such factors are identified.
+Disentangling this heterogeneity is an important area for future research.
+The x axis represents each lifetime; those who remain above the x-axis to the end of their lifetime have died from other causes.

 References made within text boxes: